-Most people think that they will not be affected by STDs because they practice safe sex by using a condom.
-Even some people doubt that can you still get an STD with a condom.
+Most people think that they will not be affected by STDs because they practice safe sex 1by using a condom.
+Even some people doubt that you can still get an STD with a condom.
 It is not valid.

-Many factors can increase the rate of Sexually transmitted diseases(STD), even if you are wearing a condom correctly.
+Many factors can increase the rate of Sexually transmitted diseases2(STDs), even if you are wearing a condom correctly.

 Condoms are latex that performs as a barrier to STDs and bodily fluids.
 However, some infections can still be passed even just by skin-to-skin contact only.